 \section{Introduction}

 Human label variation~\citep[HLV;][]{plank2022} has been shown to improve performance through better generalisation~\citep{peterson2019,uma2021,kurniawan2025}.
 However, the impact of HLV on model fairness remains unexplored.
-It is well established that there is a trade-off between performance and fairness~\citep{han2022a,shen2022}, so one might conjecture that HLV would similarly negatively impact fairness (since HLV improves performance).
+One might conjecture that HLV would improve fairness because it preserves minority views and avoids collapsing them into a single point like majority voting.
+However, it is well established that there is a trade-off between performance and fairness~\citep{han2022a,shen2022}, so one might also conjecture that HLV would similarly negatively impact fairness (since HLV improves performance).
 We explore this interplay between HLV and model fairness in this paper, in what we believe to be the first systematic analysis of this interaction.
-We compare training on majority-vote labels with four HLV training methods from prior work~\citep{kurniawan2025}, and evaluate on two tasks: offensiveness classification with SBIC~\citep{sap2020} and legal area classification with TAG, an in-house legal dataset.
+We compare training on majority-vote labels with four HLV training methods from prior work~\citep{kurniawan2025}, and evaluate on two tasks: offensiveness classification with SBIC~\citep{sap2020} and legal area classification with TAG, an in-house legal dataset, developed with practising lawyers.

 We find that across SBIC and TAG, training with HLV methods improves overall performance without harming fairness.
 Over TAG, training with HLV even \emph{improves} fairness.
 Since these findings are only from a single set of class and group weights~(\textit{configuration} hereafter), we examine many possible configurations to draw more robust conclusions.
-For both datasets, HLV does not reduce model fairness for most configurations.
+For both datasets, HLV does not reduce model fairness for most configurations, and this trend is clearer when the configuration prioritises all groups/classes equally.
 Interestingly, HLV can improve model fairness for a substantial number of configurations.

 We then investigate why HLV improves fairness by introducing temperature scaling to an HLV training method to control the weighting of minority annotations.
-Our TAG experiments suggest fairness gains indeed come from minority annotations.
+Our TAG experiments suggest fairness gains do indeed come from minority annotations.

 Our findings suggest that training with HLV improves performance without compromising fairness.
-That said, our findings also underscore the effect of class and group weightings in measuring fairness in the HLV context.
+Additionally, our findings underscore the effect of class and group weightings in measuring fairness in the HLV context.
 Therefore, it is important to understand what fairness means for each application before incorporating HLV.